Must Do Nature Walks on the Gold Coast Hinterland – With 4 Easy Waterfalls to See

 Witches Falls taking nature walks on the Gold Coast.

-You need to be there after any recent rain to see any water falling.
+You need to be there after rain to see any water falling.
 The viewing platform is a short detour off the track, but you will be next to the falls.

 Conclusion

-There are cafes all along these nature walks on the Gold Coast Hinterland, but taking up a picnic may be the way to go.
+There are cafes along these nature walks on the Gold Coast Hinterland, but taking up a picnic may be the way to go.
 There are so many places to enjoy your lunch on the picnic tables provided at most of the locations.
-Don’t forget to take all your rubbish with you if there aren’t bins supplied.
+Don’t forget to take all your rubbish if bins aren’t supplied.

 728*90